Dandruff: Root Causes and Support Strategies

 dandruffDandruff: Root Causes and Support Strategies

 We all know dandruff.
 It’s white or yellow dry skin flaking off your scalp.
 The condition can be rather embarrassing, especially when it’s affecting a visible area or leaving visible flakes on your dark clothes.
 It can also be uncomfortable causing itching.
 The good news is that you don’t have to deal with the discomfort and embarrassment of dandruff anymore.
-There are some natural support strategies for dandruff that may improve your health.
+Some natural support strategies for dandruff may improve your health.

 In this article, you will learn what dandruff is and how it’s different from just dry skin.
 I will go over the signs and symptoms of dandruff.
 You will learn about different types of dandruff.
 I will explain the risk factors for dandruff.
 You will learn about conventional treatment options for dandruff.
 I will discuss the common root cause factors that may increase the risks and symptoms of dandruff.
 Finally, I will offer some natural support strategies for dandruff.